Best rosé wines in Paso Robles for the holidays

 Rosé wines have come along way since white zinfandel.
 I remember it as a holiday tradition at family get-togethers when I was young.
 Today’s Paso Robles’ rosés are sophisticated and delicious.
 They come in a wide spectrum of pink hues, from light to dark, and are pressed from a growing number of varieties of wine grapes.
 These rose wines present a fresh taste of Paso Robles wines at reasonable prices.

 These Paso Robles rosé wines will pair well with lighter fare, appetizers like prosciutto-wrapped melon, smoked salmon and deviled eggs.
-They will also go well with baked ham, pork tenderloin and white meat of roasted turkey.
+They will also go well with baked ham, pork tenderloin and white meat of a roasted turkey.
 For all the holiday chefs out there, consider enjoying rosé wines yourself as you prepare holiday meals.
 Remember to serve them chilled.
 Enjoy!

 Top local white wine recommendations